Online Tactics: Working with the Media

 • a sign-up form for your press email list

 Now that we’ve taken care of random stumblers-by, let’s get more aggressive.
-When you’re contacting reporters, you generally don’t want to send email attachments — they may be away from the office and reading mail over a Treo or Blackberry or even a dial-up connection in a hotel room, and big attachments will bug the hell out of them.
+When you’re contacting reporters, you generally don’t want to send email attachments — they may be away from the office and reading mail over an iPhone or Blackberry or even a dial-up connection in some remote and godforsaken hotel room, and big attachments will bug the hell out of them.

-Consequently, one of your common tasks is usually going to be supporting your press team by collecting documents that they want reporters to see and presenting them on a central page about an issue.
+Consequently, one of an online communicator’s common tasks is usually going to be supporting your press team by collecting documents that they want reporters to see and presenting them on a central page about an issue.
 You’ll usually have a short intro and a clearly-identified list of links of the documents (which might include press releases, video clips, congressional testimony, letters to Congress from supportive corporate CEOs or grassroots citizens groups, reports, factsheets, etc).
-Here’s a good example of such a page on the NET site, in this case intended both for reporters and for Hill staff.

-One other tactic we’ve had great success with at NET is podcasting issue briefings.
-When we hold a conference call or even a stand-up press event, if possible we’ll record the audio and post it online as an mp3.
-This way, reporters who couldn’t make the initial event can still listen in, and we’ve gotten several press hits from podcasts that we’d have missed if the audio hadn’t been available.
+One tactic we had great success with at a previous job was podcasting issue briefings.
+When we held a conference call or even a stand-up press event, if possible we’d record the audio and post it online as an mp3.
+This way, reporters who couldn’t make the initial event could still listen in, and we got several press hits from podcasts that we’d have missed if the audio hadn’t been available.
 And, of course, regular citizens can listen in, too, which has led to blog hits in the past.

 Long-term reporter education